xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ---
 published: true
 date: '2025-01-01 11:00-0400'
-title: Agile Services Networking Metro Architecture 1.0 High-Level Design
+title: Agile Services Networking - Agile Metro 1.0 High-Level Design
-excerpt: Cisco Converged SDN Transport (CST) design introduces an SDN-ready architecture evolving network design towards an SDN enabled, programmable network capable of delivering all services.
+excerpt: Cisco Agile Services Networking enables network operators to build flexible converged networks to handle any type of service at any place in the network.
+Networks built using ASN provide the scale, efficiency, and resiliency required while maintaining a simplier and easier to operate network.
 author: Phil Bedard
 tags:
   - iosxr